liferay/liferay-docs/developer/customization/articles/product-navigation/02-customizing-the-product-menu/01-customizing-the-product-menu-intro.markdown

 ### BaseJSPPanelCategory

-If you need more complex functionality, extend `BaseJSPPanelCategory` and use JSPs to render the panel category.
+If you need more complex functionality, extend `BaseJSPPanelCategory` and use JSPs to render the Panel Category.
 For example, the [`SiteAdministrationPanelCategory`](https://github.com/liferay/liferay-portal/blob/7.2.0-ga1/modules/apps/product-navigation/product-navigation-site-administration/src/main/java/com/liferay/product/navigation/site/administration/internal/application/list/SiteAdministrationPanelCategory.java) specifies the `getHeaderJspPath` and `getJspPath` methods.
 You could create a JSP with the UI you want to render and specify its path in methods like these: